 A few weeks ago, I was invited, along with many author food writers, to the splendid triple Michelin-starred Troisgros restaurant in the countryside.
 As you’ve probably already guessed, Pommes Dauphine, a potato dish that includes choux pastry, featured on the menu.
-I hadn’t eaten them in a long time and of course, when I returned home, I made them in my kitchen.
-Here is the recipe for you to enjoy.
+I hadn’t eaten them in a long time, and of course, when I returned home, I made them in my kitchen.
+Here is the Fried Potato Croquettes Recipe for you to enjoy.
 I suggest you serve them with rare red meat, creamed spinach, and a glass of good red wine.

 For the puréed potatoes

 - 7 oz. / 200 g cooked potato flesh